Overview, Distinctive Features & Academic Principles

 C. Master of Science Degree in International Sport Management (MISM) - Overview

 Guilford's MISM is designed for students who are ready to be leaders in the fast-paced sport industry — and those who are passionate about working in international sport.
-It will appeal to experienced sport-management professionals, as well as undergraduates who want to advance their comprehension of sport-management practices as they begin their careers.
-It will prepare students for effective, impactful careers in the sport industry both domestically and internationally.
+The program appeals to experienced sport-management professionals, as well as undergraduates who want to advance their comprehension of sport-management practices as they begin their careers.
+It prepares students for effective, impactful careers in the sport industry both domestically and internationally.

 In collaboration with the Guilford College Office of Global and Off-Campus Initiatives a primary difference for the MISM is an international focus that culminates in a study-abroad experience.
 The study-abroad component will link in-class work that students undertake in their first two semesters with their final capstone project.
 This experience will provide students with a diverse and unique field opportunity, and it will give them the chance to work side by side with classmates following their previous 10 months of coursework.